 Mayor Buddy Dyer recognizes that economic development doesn’t just happen at City Hall, it happens when partnerships are formed between private business, nonprofits and government agencies to impact our community.
 That’s why as a region we are working together to attract corporate headquarters and support new and existing businesses.

-The City of Orlando and the entire region remains committed to ending homelessness.
+The City of Orlando and the entire region remains committed to the Housing First model.
 Our regional strength that has been applied to other projects, like SunRail, will be used to house and support our chronic homeless population.
-We are implementing a national model for housing the chronic homeless called Housing First.

 The top priority for Mayor Buddy Dyer is the safety of our community.
 The City of Orlando is committed to working with our residents and business to keep our neighborhoods and Downtown a safe place to live, work and play.
 Overall crime City-wide is down for six of the last seven years, which equates to a 20% decrease since 2007 and our fire department has a Class 1 ISO Rating and International Accreditation – making it one of only 15 departments in the nation to have both.

 The City of Orlando has worked to become one of the most sustainable cities in America by greening our buildings, food, waste, water and transportation, ensuring that we protect our natural resources and amenities for our residents and future generations to come.
 Our sustainability efforts also include the Smart Cities initiatives, which are helping us move forward with building a data-driven infrastructure that will support safer, cleaner and more efficient travel and an improved quality of life for our community.